Getting Started with Python in VS Code

 Name the file

-hello.py, and it automatically opens in the editor:
+hello.py, and VS Code will automatically open it in the editor:

 By using the